 SpaceX is known to use 3D printing a lot.
 They actually built a rocket engine using 3D printing, it is called SuperDraco.
 This process has been used on different levels.
 First, for testing, 3D printing has been used instead of the traditional casting method.
 3D printing has also been an advantage for the manufacturing process, and it really reduced the lead-time.
 The 3D printed parts were even more resistant than traditional ones.

 3D printing: A way to reduce costs for the NASA

 Creating motor parts using 3D printing is actually helping the NASA to reduce engine costs.
 Indeed, it is allowing them to get more affordable parts.
 3D printing complex shapes in just one part allows to avoid welds.
 Indeed, optimizing the design helps reducing the number of welds, and it can obviously reduce costs and production time.
 That is why this manufacturing process will be more and more used in the future to build rocket engines for the NASA tests.

 3D printing is really seen as a serious technology.
 It has even been part of the recent RS25 tests.
 The RS25 engine is the most powerful rocket engine ever created.
 This Space Launch System has a 3D printed component called pogo accumulator, a shock absorber placed inside of the rocket engine.

-Other example of 3D printed motor: The 3D printed brushless motor
+Other examples of 3D printed motor: The 3D printed brushless motor

 3D printed motors are essentially present in the aerospace industry, they are also the most impressive ones.
 But they are also a few other examples of 3D printed motors, such as brushless motors, majoritarly used in robotics.